Everything You Need to Know About Vehicles in Operation (VIO)

 Please note: We don’t sell registration data outright, we only provide analysis and reporting.

-As a general rule, data for model years prior to 1981 is less accurate because Vehicle Identification Numbers (VINs) were not standardized.
+As a general rule, data for model years prior to 1981 is less accurate.
+Vehicle Identification Numbers (VINs) are standardized only after 1981.
 In 1981 the National Highway Traffic Safety Administration (NHTSA) required all OEMs to use a standarized 17-character VIN code which is now in use worldwide.
-Before 1981 vehicle manufacturers used non-standard VIN codes that were as short as 11 characters or as long as 17 characters, and it was impossible to track all of these vehicles consistently in one central database.
+Before 1981 vehicle manufacturers used non-standard VIN codes that were as short as 11 characters or as long as 17 characters.
+It is impossible to track all of these vehicles consistently in one central database.
 Standardized VIN codes also helped NHTSA issue and monitor vehicle recalls for safety problems.

 Vehicle makes available for VIO analysis

-All major makes are included in the vehicle registration database, including discontinued makes such as Pontiac or Oldsmobile.
-The data includes Acura, Audi, Bentley, BMW, Bugatti, Buick, Cadillac, Chevrolet, Chrysler, Daewoo, Dodge, Eagle, Fiat, Ford, Geo, GM, GMC, Honda, Hummer, Hyundai, Infiniti, Isuzu, Jaguar, Jeep, Kia, Lancia, Land Rover, Lexus, Lincoln, Mazda, Mercedes-Benz, Mercury, Merkur, Mini, Mitsubishi, Nissan, Oldsmobile, Plymouth, Pontiac, Ram, Saab, Saturn, Scion, Smart, Subaru, Suzuki, Tesla, Toyota, Volkswagen and Volvo.
+All major makes are in the vehicle registration database.
+This includes discontinued makes such as Pontiac or Oldsmobile.
+The data includes Acura, Audi, Bentley, BMW, Bugatti, Buick, Cadillac, Chevrolet, Chrysler, Daewoo, Dodge, Fiat, Ford, Geo, GM, GMC, Honda, Hummer, Hyundai, Infiniti, Isuzu, Jaguar, Jeep, Kia, Lancia, Land Rover, Lexus, Lincoln, Mazda, Mercedes-Benz, Mercury, Mini, Mitsubishi, Nissan, Oldsmobile, Plymouth, Pontiac, Ram, Saab, Saturn, Scion, Smart, Subaru, Suzuki, Tesla, Toyota, Volkswagen and Volvo.

 Vehicle registration statistics on HedgesCompany.com